GargAnshu9468/note-taking-app/README.md

 # Note-Taking Application

 This is a simple note-taking application built with FastAPI, MongoDB, and Redis.
 It allows users to register, login, create, view, update, and delete notes.
-This application also uses Redis to cache notes for the better performance.
+This application is Dockerized and also uses Redis to cache notes for the better performance.

 ## Project Structure